 The Organization receives donated materials and services.
 Donated materials and professional services are recorded as revenue without donor restrictions and/or with donor restrictions, depending on the existence and/or nature of any donor restrictions and program expense in the period received if an objective basis is available to measure the value of such items.
-Donated materials totaled \$314,673 and \$283,908 for the years ended September 30, 2022 and 2021, respectively.
-There were no donated services for the years ended September 30, 2022 and 2021.
+Donated materials are valued based on the estimated prices of identical or similar materials.
+Donated materials totaled \$318,392 and \$314,673 for the years ended September 30, 2023 and 2022, respectively.
+There were no donated services for the years ended September 30, 2023 and 2022.
+The total fair value of donated materials is included in in-kind donations in the accompanying statements of activities.